samruhe/samruhe/README.md

 ### Hi, I'm Sam!

 ## About Me
-- I’m currently working on a [New App][app_website]
-- Officially launched this year!
-Available on the [App Store!][app_store_website]
-- Earned my Masters in Business Management from Lehigh University
+- Earned Masters in Business Management from Lehigh University
-- Earned my Bachelors in Computer Sceince from Lehigh University
+- Earned Bachelors in Computer Sceince from Lehigh University
 - Love taking pictures, especially landscape and [cars][photo_website]!

 ### Connect with me: